 League structure & Format

-The calibration stage will be held in Swiss format.
+The calibration stage will be held in the Swiss format.
 Details about this format can be found here.

 The second phase is the group stage.
 It is divided into different divisions, which are supposed to express the different skill levels.
-The highest division is the "Division 1", followed by "Division 2", "Division 3" up to the "Starter Division".
+The highest division is the "Division 1", followed by "Division 2", "Division 3" and so on, up to the "Starter Division".
 Each division consists of one or more groups that are equal within the division.

 The successes from the previous season and the calibration stage determine the distribution to the different divisions.
 Teams that were disqualified in the previous season or did not participate in the previous season or the calibration stage of the current season will be placed in the Starter Division.